Skip to content

 The model is only one part of the system.

-Weekly AI operations review
+Weekly AI operations review cadence

 1. Which workflows ran?

-4. What did humans correct?
+3. What did humans correct?

-5. What approvals delayed work?
+5. Which approvals delayed work?

-6. Which failures repeated?
+6. Which failures were one-off incidents?

-7. Which improvement proposals should move forward?
+8. Which proposals should move to testing?

-8. Should rollout advance, pause, or roll back?
+9. Should rollout advance, pause, or roll back?

 This meeting should produce decisions, not only observations.